REAL ESTATE & CONSTRUCTION LAW | Private property ownership, long-term land lease & short-term land lease

 Long-term land lease (erfpacht)

-A long-term land lease is the right to hold and use someone else’s real estate for a fixed or unlimited price or time, normally against a(n) (annual) payment.
-The long-term land lease is constituted by having land owned by one party leased out to another party for a long period of time.
-Different than the normal lease, long-term land lease is a proprietary right, which can e.g. be mortgaged as security for a loan.
-The long-term land lease is primarily granted by the government and is mainly created because:
+A long-term land lease, also referred to as a long lease, is the right to hold and use someone else’s real estate for a fixed or unlimited time, generally against a(n) (annual) payment (erfpachtcanon).
+The holder of a right of long lease is allowed to use the real estate as if he was the owner, although limitations of use are often included in the deed of long lease.
+The long lease is constituted by having land owned by one party leased out to another party or parties for a long period of time, i.e. generally several decades.
+In contrast to the normal lease, long lease is a proprietary right, which can be mortgaged as security for a monetary claim..
+The long lease is primarily granted by the government and is mainly created because:

-• The government wishes to encourage house-building by persons who cannot (easily) afford to buy land;
+• the government intends to regulate the use, for example to encourage house-building by persons who cannot (easily) afford to buy land;

-• Any increases in the value of the land will be for the benefit of the government.
+• increases in the value of the land can be applied for the benefit of the general interest.

-Long-term land lease can usually be terminated by the lessee, unless determined differently.
+Long-term land lease can usually be terminated by the lessee, unless determined differently in the deed creating a long-term land lease.
 The lessor can only do so if the (annual) payment, if any, is not paid for two consecutive years or with other severe breach of contractual obligations e.g. if the land is not developed as required.

 Short-term land lease (huurgrond)

-In case of short-term land lease, the land is usually owned by the government and is leased out short term to third parties for agricultural or recreational purposes.
-This form of lease is usually granted for a relatively short period (e.g. between one up to five years) and is difficult to obtain.
+In the case of short-term land lease, the land is usually owned by the government and is leased out for a short term (e.g. between one and five years), to third parties for agricultural or recreational purposes.
+This form of lease only allows for restricted use and can be more easily terminated by the lessor.
+Please note that building on short-term land lease land is often not permitted and that the lessee is not entitled to compensation by the lessor.